tchoi8/ArtistsToolkit/residency.md

 - Working for other artists?
 Access to connections?
 - Do not over commit or over produce (doing mulitple residencies at the same time is a bad idea)
 - We will never have enough time or resources.
 Deal with it.
 (Think of your reality as a creative constraint, not a restriction)
-- I highly recommend [B.F.A](https://lmcc.net/artist-resources/professional-development-for-artists/)(Basic Finance for Artists) at LMCC, and the [Creative Capital](https://www.creative-capital.org/pdp)'s professional development programs and webinars.
+- I highly recommend [B.F.A](https://lmcc.net/artist-resources/professional-development-for-artists/)(Basic Finance for Artists) workshop at LMCC, and the [Creative Capital](https://www.creative-capital.org/pdp)'s professional development programs and webinars.
-- [Art/Work](http://books.simonandschuster.com/ART-WORK/Heather-Darcy-Bhandari/9781416572336) is a a great resrouce.
+- [Art/Work](http://books.simonandschuster.com/ART-WORK/Heather-Darcy-Bhandari/9781416572336) is a a great resrouce on the logistics of being an artist.

 # Promise me this

+- Apply to 5 artist resiencies in next 3 months.

 - Create your own residency, $5000 grant for yourself.
 17 months plan - save $300 every months from this month.
-By September 6, 2019.
-You will have $5000 for your creative work.
+By March, 20120, you will have $5000 for your creative work.
 This is your seed money.
 Invest in your own practice and your team.

-- Apply to 5 artist resiencies in next 12 months.

-- Host 1 artist in residence in next 6 months.

 # Residency/ Fellowship/ Commission
 - Expectations and experiences are different.
-Fellowship often focus on programs and professional developments, Commission focus on making one big project, often with financial support.
 Residency focus on supporting your practice, for you to make art.
 Residencies often only expect you to use the space and exhibiting work in progress during the open studios.
+Fellowship often focus on programs and professional developments, Commission focus on making one big project, often with financial support.
 - Institutional / Artists-run Spaces
 - Residencies that pay you
 - Residencies that are free